 f) Any other priority ranking according to the views expressed and upheld at the meeting.

 19 Where interests shall conflict the committee shall rank the priorities of the matters presenting themselves and dedicate resources or commitments to those in order of precedence.

 20 Reports and circulations.

 The committee secretary shall be responsible for circulating all meeting notices, agenda’s and minutes.
-Minutes shall be circulated with the agenda and notices at least seven clear days prior to the meeting to which they are applicable.
-Unless otherwise determined by motion, the circulation list shall only contain members of the committee.
+Minutes from previous meetings shall be circulated within seven days of the Committee having met.
+The agenda and notices shall be circulated at least seven clear days prior to the meeting to which they are applicable, Unless otherwisedetermined by motion, the circulation list shall only contain members of the Committee.

 21 Powers of the committee.